 Finally, we could use a completely different type of air resistance that requires us to use a different differential equation for both the upwards and downwards portion of the motion.
 Let’s take a quick look at an example of this.

 So, this is basically the same situation as in the previous example.
-We just changed the air resistance from 5v to 5v2.
-Also, we are just going to find the velocity at any time t for this problem because, we’ll the solution is really unpleasant and finding the velocity for when the mass hits the ground is simply more work that we want to put into a problem designed to illustrate the fact that we need a separate differential equation for both the upwards and downwards motion of the mass.
+We just changed the air resistance from to .
+Also, we are just going to find the velocity at any time for this problem because, we’ll the solution is really unpleasant and finding the velocity for when the mass hits the ground is simply more work that we want to put into a problem designed to illustrate the fact that we need a separate differential equation for both the upwards and downwards motion of the mass.

 As with the previous example we will use the convention that everything downwards is positive.
 Here are the forces on the mass when the object is on the way and on the way down.

 Now, in this case, when the object is moving upwards the velocity is negative.
-However, because of the v2 in the air resistance we do not need to add in a minus sign this time to make sure the air resistance is positive as it should be given that it is a downwards acting force.
+However, because of the in the air resistance we do not need to add in a minus sign this time to make sure the air resistance is positive as it should be given that it is a downwards acting force.

-On the downwards phase, however, we still need the minus sign on the air resistance given that it is an upwards force and so should be negative but the v2 is positive.
+On the downwards phase, however, we still need the minus sign on the air resistance given that it is an upwards force and so should be negative but the is positive.

 This leads to the following IVP’s for each case.